 Mountain climbers combine core strength with cardiovascular challenge.
 This dynamic movement elevates your heart rate significantly while engaging your entire body.
 The running motion works hip flexors and lower abs while your upper body maintains the plank.
 This exercise provides maximum calorie burn in minimal time.

 Maintain a strong plank position throughout.
-Don’t let your hips pike up or sag down.
+Do not let your hips pike up or sag down.
 Keep your hands firmly planted and shoulders stable.
-Control your pace - start slower to maintain form, increasing speed as you become more comfortable with the movement.
+Control your pace.
+Start slower to maintain form, increasing speed as you become more comfortable with the movement.
 Breathe steadily despite the elevated intensity.

 Plank Hold

 Focus on maintaining perfect alignment.
 Your body should form one straight line without your hips sagging or piking upward.
-Don’t hold your breath - maintain steady breathing throughout.
+Do not hold your breath.
+Maintain steady breathing throughout.
 Engage your glutes and legs actively rather than just holding passively.
 If the position becomes unsustainable, briefly drop to your knees for a few seconds, then resume the plank to complete the 40-second interval.

 Burpees